davidhartsough/coding-challenge-frontend/README.md

 The data will be saved in the browser's local storage, so that a person's bookmark list persists between reloads and sessions.

+### Important Notes

-**NOTE**: You'll want to finish the backend first and run the server to actually test this end-to-end.
+1. You'll probably want to finish the backend first and run the server to actually test this end-to-end.

-(Also worth noting: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).)
+2. This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and thus heavily relies on React experience.
+If you do not have experience with React, I still encourage you to try using this code as-is and give it your best shot.
+However, if you feel much more competent and comfortable with an alternative JS/TS framework, _feel free to use that instead_ 👌
+   - The goal of these challenges is to evaluate your full-stack JavaScript skills, so don't worry about particularities with libraries or frameworks.
+3. Similarly, if you don't want to use [Axios](https://axios-http.com/), then use any alternative HTTP client you prefer.
+I just tend to think it's the easiest and most common HTTP client to use.

 ## Steps